qld-gov-au/formio/README.md

 Backup/archived code snippet to be used in Formio platform.

 ## Alternative way to build/run

-To not require install npm/node on your system, you can use the maven boostrap method.
+To not require install npm/node on your system, you can use the maven bootstrap method.

 Install Java8+, Install Maven.

 To run lint, tests, compile and build dist folder.

 ```shell
 mvn clean install
 ```

 to run storybook dev mode

 ```shell
 mvn com.github.eirslett:frontend-maven-plugin:npm@storybook
 ```